VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-coder.md

 * 1.s1:6 Just an example of Stata comments
 * 1.s1:13 A one-line Stata command
 * 1.s1:15 Test the include/run/do parsing
-* 1.s1.s16:5 This file husk does nothing except help with testing the `include` call...
+* 1.s1.s16:8 This file husk does nothing except help with testing the `include` call...
+* 1.s1.s16.s6:1 This file husk does nothing except help with dollar-sign globals...
 * 1.s1.s17:1 This file husk does nothing except help with testing the `run` call...
 * 1.s1.s18:1 This file husk does nothing except help with testing the `do` call...